+ Add to Calendar

 *This event is occurring as a live webinar.
 Registrants will be emailed a link to access the program.*

 Speakers: Dr. Julie Seely, MD, is the granddaughter of Nathan Seely.
 She is a physician, author and screenwriter.
-Her 2011 screenply, Skinny House, was short-listed at the New York Gotham Screen International Film Festival.
+Her 2011 screenplay, Skinny House, was short-listed at the New York Gotham Screen International Film Festival.

 Dev Nathan Sterrette has a passion for art, technology, and cinema.
-He is a direct descendant of Nathan T. Seely Sr., the builder of the Skinny House, with whom he shares the ingenuity, creativity, and determination that drove Seely Sr. through challenging times.
+He is a direct descendant of Nathan T. Seely Sr., the builder of the Skinny House, with whom he shares the ingenuity, creativity, and determination that supported Seely Sr. through challenging times.

 Buy the book Skinny House: A Memoir of Family is available for online order from Skinny House Press, Strand Books, as well as other online booksellers.